Rodrigowb/ui-pattern-project/README.md

 Provides the stylesheet of the project, colors, menus, font-style and alignment.
 ## interaction.js
 Provides the interaction file of the project, reponsible to add functionality to the page.
 The main function of the Java Script in this project is call the Yahoo Finance API to get real time information and get the hamburger menu working.
+# About the Yahoo Finance API
+The Yahoo Finance API is a real time, low latency information provider for the stock market , crypto currency, and currency exchange.
 # Technologies used
 1. Command line
 2. Git